Dirofilaria immitis: Clinical signs of infection in dogs

 Dogs show no indication of heartworm infection during the six-month prepatent period prior to the worms' maturation, and current diagnostic tests for the presence of microfilariae or antigens cannot detect prepatent infections.
 Rarely, migrating heartworm larvae get "lost" and end up in aberrant sites, such as the eye, brain, or an artery in the leg, which results in unusual symptoms such as blindness, seizures, and lameness, but normally, until the larvae mature and congregate inside the heart, they produce no symptoms or signs of illness.

 Many dogs show little or no sign of infection even after the worms become adults.
-These animals usually have only a light infection and live a fairly sedentary lifestyle.
+These animals usually have only a mild infection and live a fairly sedentary lifestyle.
 However, active dogs and those with heavier infections may show the classic signs of heartworm disease.
 Early signs include a cough, especially during or after exercise, and exercise intolerance.
 In the most advanced cases where many adult worms have built up in the heart without treatment, signs progress to severe weight loss, fainting, coughing up blood, and finally, congestive heart failure.

 There are four different classes of symptoms: